python/cpython/Doc/library/pathlib.rst

 ^^^^^^^^^

 The slash operator helps create child paths, like :func:`os.path.join`.
-If the argument is an absolute path, the previous path components are thrown away.
+If the argument is an absolute path, the previous path components are ignored.
-On Windows, the drive letter is not reset when a drive-less absolute path component (e.g., ``r'\foo'``) is encountered::
+On Windows, the drive is not reset when a drive-less absolute path component (e.g., ``r'\foo'``) is encountered::

    >>> p = PurePath('/etc')